flapjack/omnibus-flapjack/README.md

 s3cmd sync --recursive s3://packages.flapjack.io/deb/ ~/src/packages.flapjack.io/deb/
 ```

-add the new flapjack package to the debian repo
+Add the new flapjack package to the debian repo

 ``` bash
 reprepro -b ~/src/packages.flapjack.io/deb includedeb precise `ls ~/omnibus-flapjack/pkg/flapjack*deb | tail -1`
 ```

-check you can see the new flapjack package in the output of `dpkg-scanpackages`, and that the Size, Installed-Size, etc look reasonable:
+Check you can see the new flapjack package in the output of `dpkg-scanpackages`, and that the Size, Installed-Size, etc look reasonable:

 ``` bash
 dpkg-scanpackages src/packages.flapjack.io/deb